d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 Additional parameters:

-- indexes — `IObject` — object specifying the set of additional indexes to create on collection.
+- options — `IObject` — object specifying the set of additional options for the collection creation.

 #### Indexes

 ID of the document is always the primary key, so GetById always use index.
-You can specify additional indexes to do Search more effectively, add fields you need to search by.
+You can specify additional indexes to do Search more effectively, just define array of index definitions as "indexes" in the options.

-The example of indexes object:
+The example of options object with indexes:

     {
-        "a": "ordered",
+        "indexes": [
+            {
+                "fields": [ "a", "b" ],
+                "type": "ordered"
+            },
+            {
+                "fields": [ "date" ],
+                "type": "datetime"
+            },
+            {
+                "fields": [ "tags" ],
+                "type": "tags"
+            },
-        "b": { "fulltext": "english" }
+            {
+                "fields" [ "text" ],
+                "type": "fulltext",
+                "language": "english"
             }

+        ]
+    }

-You should define the document field name and the index type.
+You should define the document fields to index (as array because the order of fields in compound index is important), the type of the index and possible parameters depending on the index type.

 Available index types:

 * `ordered` — typical btree ordered index, to be used to test for equality, ranges, for sorting, etc...
+* `datetime` — btree index containing conversion to datetime, use it to optimize `$date-from` and `$date-to` search operators.
+* `tags` — an index for fields containing arrays of tags, use it to optimize `$hasTag` search operator.
-* `fulltext` — full text index, you have to declare the language of the text field
+* `fulltext` — full text index, requires additional `language` parameter, use it to optimize `$fulltext` search operator.

 ### Upsert